|

 Eyam Museum with the 'plague' rat on the weather vane!
-Eyam village is a popular and major tourist attraction for visitors to Derbyshire and can be very crowded in the summer, never-the-less it was well worth a visit.
+The Eyam village museum is a popular and major tourist attraction for visitors to Derbyshire and can be very crowded in the summer, never-the-less it was well worth a visit.

 Water troughs for horses in Eyam village, just down the road from the museum and was part of a system dating back to 1588.